imperva/mx-toolbox/export-report-to-dataset/README.md

-# SecureSphere DB Login to Dataset
+# SecureSphere Export Report to Dataset

-This project provides the scripts and configuration steps needed to identify db client hostnames (by prefixes) segmenting workstations, non-workstations, and unresolved hosts into datasets.
-These datasets can then be used as predicates in security and audit policies for granular monitoring and alerting by client hostnames in DHCP networks universally for all databsae service types.
+This project provides the scripts and configuration steps needed to export a csv report, and dynamically create a dataset pushing the contents of the report into that dataset as a followed action.

 #### Step 1: Download and copy script and config to the managemnt server (MX)